mmvest/cursed_labels/README.md

         exit(ret_val);
 }
 ```
-As you can see, you use it in the place of where you would put your label, but you also give it the name of the function in which the label is located and the name of the label.
+As you can see, you use the macro in place of where you would put your label but you also give it the name of the function in which the label is located and the name of the label.

 To use the cursed label as a function call or signal handler, use the `LABEL_TO_FUNCTION` macro like so:
 ```c++
 signal(SIGINT, LABEL_TO_FUNCTION(label_name));
 ```
-This macro takes care of the cursed function casting that takes place to make this work.
+This macro takes care of the cursed function casting that is used to make this work.

 Note that `CURSED_LABEL` relies on frame pointers existing on the stack, so `fno-omit-frame-pointer` option may need to be passed to `gcc` to get this to work... but no guarantee.

 ## Building
 Building?
-Why would you do that.
+Why would you do that?
 Its just a header.

 ## PoC Usage